-- · making recommendations to the Board of Directors regarding the size and composition of theBoard of Directors; - · developing minimum qualifications for director candidates and evaluating such candidates in such a manner as the Nominating and Corporate Governance Committee deems appropriate;

-- · except where otherwise required, selecting candidates for election to the Board of Directors and to fill any vacancies on the Board of Directors, such selected candidates to then be voted by the Board of Directors; - · establishing procedures for the nomination process; - · establishing and administering a periodic assessment procedure relating to the performance of the Board of Directors as a whole and its individual members; - making recommendations to the Board of Directors regarding corporate governance matters and practices, including formulating and periodically reviewing corporate governance guidelines to be adopted by the Board of Directors.
+- making recommendations to the Board of Directors regarding the size and composition of theBoard of Directors; - developing minimum qualifications for director candidates and evaluating such candidates in such a manner as the Nominating and Corporate Governance Committee deems appropriate; - except where otherwise required, selecting candidates for election to the Board of Directors and to fill any vacancies on the Board of Directors, such selected candidates to then be voted by the Board of Directors; - establishing procedures for the nomination process; - establishing and administering a periodic assessment procedure relating to the performance of the Board of Directors as a whole and its individual members; and - making recommendations to the Board of Directors regarding corporate governance matters and practices, including formulating and periodically reviewing corporate governance guidelines to be adopted by the Board of Directors.

 The Nominating and Corporate Governance Committee of the Board of Directors has the responsibility for establishing the qualifications for director candidates.
 The Committee does not have a formal policy on Board of Directors candidate qualifications.
 It may consider those factors it deems appropriate in evaluating director nominees made either by the Board of Directors or stockholders, including judgment, skill, strength of character, experience with businesses and organizations comparable in size or scope to the Company, experience and skills relative to other Board of Directors' members, specialized knowledge or experience, and diversity.
 Depending upon the current needs of the Board of Directors, certain factors may be weighed more or less heavily.
-In considering candidates for the Board of Directors evaluate the entirety of each candidate's credentials and do not currently have any specific minimum qualifications that must be met.
-The directors will consider candidates from any reasonable source, including current Board of Directors' members, stockholders, professional search firms or other persons.
-The directors will not evaluate candidates differently based on who has made the recommendation.
+In considering candidates for the Board of Directors, the directors evaluate the entirety of each candidate's credentials and do not currently have any specific minimum qualifications that must be met.
+The directors will consider candidates differently based on who has made the recommendation.
 Our policy describing our director nomination process is available on under the Investors - Governance - Governance Documents section of the Company's website, located at www.fortressbiotech.com.
 We believe that the current process in place functions effectively to select director nominees who will be valuable members of our Board of Directors.